 - I have new headshots; can I email them to you?
 Do not submit any photos (or, videos, resumes, links to websites, promos for shows you’re in, etc.), unless requested to do so.
 It clogs our in box and we have to weed through them to find legitimate submissions.
-The only photos we provide to production are the 3/4 length photos we take in our office.
-This is to insure that we are providing them with the most recent and truest representation of what our talent looks like.
-At times (at production’s request), we will request headshot “selfies”, or other photos in certain wardrobe.
+You can submit your new headshots when you submit for a project.
+We will also request current “selfies”.
+This is to insure that we are providing production with the most recent and truest representation of what our talent looks like.
+At times (at production’s request), we will request additional photos in certain wardrobe.

 - Where is the non-union work?
 The majority of productions have a required number of SAG talent that must be booked per day.
 Once we reach that number, we can start booking non-union talent.
 For example, if a production requires 24 SAG per day on a show, and on one particular day, production only needs 26 people, there are only 2 non-union spots available for that day.

 - I’m non-union, but only need one more voucher to be eligible to join the union.
 Can you book me as SAG?
-As noted above, we have our set SAG count that must be met.
+As noted above, production has a set SAG count that must be met.
 We only book (“taft”) non-union talent as SAG if there is no SAG person to fill a certain role.
 On set, if there is a SAG “no-show”, production may be able to upgrade you at that time. *DO NOT ask the casting directors or the production crew if they have SAG vouchers.* Read more here: Get a Taft-Hartley, etc.

 - Anyone can play a pedestrian.
-My friend called in two hours after I did.
+My friend submitted two hours after I did.
 Why was she booked and I wasn’t?
 We don’t cast by the order in which submissions come in .
 We cast by what production requests.
-If production requests a 40-50 year old brunette to play a pedestrian, and you’re a 20-30 year old blonde, for this particular role, we cannot use you (most likely because we’ve already reached our quota on 20-30 year old blondes or production did not request any).
+If production requests a 40-50 year old brunette to play a pedestrian, and you’re a 20-30 year old blonde, we cannot use you for this particular role (most likely because we’ve already reached our quota on 20-30 year old blondes or production did not request any).

 - I worked on a couple of your shows through my calling service; so, that means I’m already registered with JOC, correct?
-No. Unless you have physically been to our office, taken a photo and filled out paperwork, you are not in our database.
+No. Unless you have physically been to our office, taken a photo and filled out paperwork in our office, you are not in our database.
 Throughout the year, we will usually schedule a specific day, or days, for those with calling services to come in and register….Also, for those already in our database, if you submit for work, and we see in your file that you have a calling service, we will contact them directly to book you (instead of calling you), to avoid you being double-booked.

 - You have me on hold for a project.
 When will I find out if I’m actually booked?
 Production will sometimes ask to see photos of talent that is available for a certain day, or days.
 Once we submit your photo, we have to wait until they make a selection before we can book you.
 Sometimes this process can take days (especially, if they’re in the middle of the production).
 We will book you or release you as soon as they make their selections.

 - I’m booked on your project, but I just got offered a 3-day gig.
 You’ll understand if I cancel, right?
 Although we want all of our talent to work as much as possible, once you are booked with us (or any agency) you must honor your commitment.
 If you were picked by production, it could take hours to find a replacement, or even days if you have a very “specific” look or skill.
 This delays the process for us and production, and will also make us think twice before selecting you the next time.